WindJammer6/17.-Mini-Projects-from-School/README.md

 (insert some pictures here?)

 **Summary about the project:**
 The project task is to create a generative design in Rhinoceros and Grasshopper using techniques developed aiming to produce something that cannot be recreated using conventional media.
 The theme of this assignment is “Beyond Human Aptitude”.

+In the '1.
+Generative Design Project with Rhinoceros and Grasshopper' folder, there are 3 files, consisting of the Grasshopper code, PowerPoint slides and PowerPoint slideshow.

 *Programming Languages used:*
 nil